njpanderson/push/README.md

 | `sshGateway` | | If you can't connect directly to an SSH server, and must instead connect via an intermediary server — commonly known as a Gateway host — you can enter its details in here.
 The properties available are detailed below. |
 | `debug` | `false` | In debug mode, extra information is sent from the underlying SSH client to the console. |

+#### Using password/key combinations for accounts that require it

+Please note that the underlying SSH library does not support configurable authentication orders, which means that it is currently fixed.
+An order mismatch may prevent successful connections.
+For reference, the order is:

+	- `password`
+	- `publickey`
+	- `keyboard-interactive` (not currently supported)

+This is the order in which authentication methods should be defined within the SSH daemon configuration, if possible.

 #### `fileMode` as an array

 The `fileMode` setting of the SFTP service can also be expressed as an array of glob strings and modes required.
 For instance: